sharetribe/sharetribe/README.md

 #### Development tips and tricks

-If your planning to use Docker for development, here are some tips and tricks to make development workflow smoother.
+If you are planning to use Docker for development, here are some tips and tricks to make development workflow smoother.

 1. Add `figrun` function to your zsh/bash config.